Sanhei/GLE-Model-validation-and-analysis/README.md

 $$\gamma = \int^\infty_0\Gamma(t)$$.
 To calculate this part, we need to get the correlation function of $C_{vv}$ and $C_{\triangledown U x}$.
 ### Potential gradient $\triangledown U$
-For calculating $\triangledown U$, we use free energy, which get from the distribution of the position.
+For calculating $\triangledown U$, we use free energy by calculating the distribution of the position.
 Therefore, potential.h gives three function.
 1. Histogram calculation, which will record the distribution of position in the trajectory.
 And $$F = -k_BTln(P(x))$$, so this can directly transfer to potential.
 2. Gradient of potential.
 3. Calculate a small area around boundary, because the behavior is not like stochastic behavior.
-So will print out how much influnce on the whole calculation.
-And a corretion, which may a little bit shift due numerical error.
+So will print out how much influence on the whole calculation.
+And add a correction, which may a little bit shift due to numerical error.

 ### Correlation calculation
-This part, we do correlation function, first we need to calculate the velocity.
-After that we get everything to calculate the correlation function.
+This part, we do correlation function.
+First get the velocity from the time derivative of trajectory.
+Then we get everything to calculate the correlation function.
 For calculating the correlation, we will do three steps for that:
 1. Do the Fast Fourier Tranfer(FFT) to the variables.
-Here in our case, they are velocity, position and derivertive of potential.
+Here in our case, they are velocity, position and derivative of potential.
 2. Get the convolution product of the variables(which got from FFT).
 3. Reverse FFT to the convolution product, then we will get correlation function.